oracle/truffleruby/README.md

 See [Using TruffleRuby with GraalVM](doc/user/using-graalvm.md) instructions.

-You can also build TruffleRuby on you own, see the [Building Instructions](doc/contributor/workflow.md).
+You can also build TruffleRuby from source, see the [Building Instructions](doc/contributor/workflow.md).

 ## Documentation